 Ladd Egan - Reporter

-Ladd joined KUTV/KMYU in the fall of 2011 as the Southern Utah Bureau Chief for 2News.
+A Utah native, Ladd joined KUTV in the fall of 2011 as the Southern Utah Bureau Chief for 2News.

-Prior to returning to Utah, Ladd spent over five years in Missouri where he worked as an anchor and news director for the CBS affiliate KRCG.
+After graduating from Brigham Young University with a degree in broadcast journalism, Ladd spent the next five years in Missouri where he worked as an anchor and news director for the CBS affiliate KRCG.

-He has been honored by the Associated Press and the Missouri Broadcasters Association for his work in breaking news, investigative reporting and feature reporting.
+Ladd is an Emmy-award winning journalist who has also been honored by the Associated Press, the Utah Broadcasters' Association, and the Missouri Broadcasters Association for his work in breaking news anchoring, investigative reporting and feature reporting.

 Dan Rascon - Reporter

-He has covered everything from the devastating fires and earthquakes in California to the Oklahoma City Bombing trial in Denver, to the 9-11 Terror attack in New York City, winning several awards including a Heartland Regional Emmy Award and two Excellence In Journalism and Utah Broadcasters Association awards.
+He has covered everything from the devastating fires and earthquakes in California to the Oklahoma City Bombing trial in Denver, to the 9-11 Terror attack in New York City, to the five week Elizabeth Smart Kidnapping trial in Salt Lake City.

 Dan is very active in the community, and speaks to various groups in the intermountain area.